szhangdata/Duolingo_User_Activity_Exploration_Data_Analysis/README.md

 * Discover patterns in data by visualizing data with python data visualization packages sucha as Matplotlib, and Seaborn, or by using functions to compute the correlation between features.

 ## Data Description
 In this project, we are given a list of users along with their demographics, user activity web session records, and some summary statistics.
-We are asked to do exploration data analysis to develop intuation about the dataset.
+We will perform exploration data analysis to develop intuation about the dataset.
 The target p_recall is the excercise score after taking courses.
 The outcome will give us correlation between different featurs and p_recall.

 ## File descriptions
 The columns are as follows: